 The biggest drawback to SEMrush is its ease of use.
-The tool provides you with a lot of significant SEO intelligence, but not much information on how to use their tools and understand the data.
+The tool provides you with a lot of significant SEO intelligence, but not much information on how to use their competitive intelligence tools and understand the data.
 You may need to have some background in SEO to fully utilize the tool.

 Pro-tip: A/B split testing is a great way to refine your paid search strategy.
 Use SEMrush to generate an unlimited number of ideas for your A/B tests.
 Compare the CPCs across different locations to find areas with more profitable PPCs, then implement the more effective ad.